-- The balance of good vrs. bad microbes (bacteria, yeast, etc…) must be appropriate
+- The balance of good vs. bad microbes (bacteria, yeast, etc.) must be appropriate.

-In other words, if any of these factors are not present, achieving health in general will be difficult.
-For the purposes of this article, we will focus on my favorite of these three: achieving appropriate balance of good vrs. bad microbes and nutritional strategies that can help with this goal.
+In other words, if any of these factors are not present, achieving health, in general, will be difficult.
+For this article’s purpose, we will focus on my favorite of these three, achieving an appropriate balance of good vs. bad microbes and nutritional strategies that can help with this goal.

-Here are a few of the strategies I like to employ in any digestion-repair plan:
+Here are a few strategies I employ in any digestive repair plan:

 Paleo-Style, Grain-Free Nutrition

-Allowing the Blender or the Crockpot to Help You with Digestion
+Allow the Blender or the Crockpot to Help You

 Though the raw foodists will argue with me, it is far easier for a compromised gut to digest pureed or well-cooked food.
-Yes, yes, you lose some of the “enzymes” but that is a worthy sacrifice for the chance to absorb some nutrition.
-My gut treatment plans always involve smoothies containing healthy proteins, fats and fibers, which are far easier to digest when they are broken up into tiny little pieces.
+Yes, you lose some of the “enzymes,” but that is a worthy sacrifice for the chance to absorb some nutrition.
+My gut treatment plans always involve smoothies containing healthy protein, fat, and fiber, which are far easier to digest when broken up into tiny little pieces.
 Crockpot meals and soups accomplish the same thing by “softening” the food, which provides accessible nutrients to a challenged digestive tract.

 These are foods that come along with a source of probiotics, which help to replenish the appropriate “beneficial” flora in the gut.
-Those who have extremely compromised digestion may be unable to tolerate these until they have begun the repair process.
+Those who have extremely compromised digestion may not tolerate these until they have begun the repair process.
 For those with healthy or only slightly compromised digestion, eating fermented foods is a great preventive strategy.
-These include: yogurt, cottage cheese, kefir, sauerkraut, kombucha, miso and the list goes on…

-Take away message: the gut is far more simple than it appears when treated the right way.
-Should you require attention to your digestion, the first step is a functional stool analysis, which will reveal not only the balance of microbes in your microbiome but also assess digestive enzymes and inflammatory markers.
-From there, your individual challenges can be identified and addressed with a long-term treatment plan that corrects nutrition, tissue strength and microbial balance.
+The gut is far more simple than it appears when treated the right way.
+Should you require attention to your digestion, the first step is a functional stool analysis, which will reveal the balance of microbes in your microbiome and assess digestive enzymes and inflammatory markers.
+From there, your individual challenges can be identified and addressed with a long-term treatment plan that corrects nutrition, tissue strength, and microbial balance.